aznoqmous/paw/README.md

 # aznoqmous/paw

+## Prerequisites
+- Your app must be served over `https`
+- You must include `manifest.json` and `register.js` to your app head

+See Google's [Progressive Web App Checklist](https://developers.google.com/web/progressive-web-apps/checklist) for more about PWA

 ## How to use
 Note that PAW installation will fail if no `package.json` is found in your current project.
 So a first step if to run `npm init` if it's not the case.